Keeping your home damp free

 4. Check that your guttering is in order.
 If your guttering is defective and rainwater streams down the side of the building, it will only be a matter of time before the water finds its way into your home.
 So check your guttering regularly and, if there are blocked drainpipes or other problems, deal with them sooner rather than later.

 5. Watch out for black mould.
 Another warning sign to householders that they have a damp problem is black mould forming on either external or internal walls.
 The mould is not just unsightly, but potentially hazardous, because it attracts mites and, in extreme cases, could cause respiratory problems.
 You can get simple mould eradication kits online to combat the problem.

 6. Remember that damp has internal as well as external causes.
 If you are boiling a kettle or having a shower and the windows mist over, it is a tell-tale sign of condensation.
 It is one of the most common forms of damp in the home, and its harmful consequences are often overlooked.
-You need to be on your guard to stop excess condensation from doing lasting damage.
+You need to be on your guard against excess condensation from creating lasting damage.

 7. Consider installing ventilation aids.
 When there is moisture in the air inside a property, the best way to stop it lingering is through ventilation.
-“Make sure you air rooms well, even in winter,” advises James Carter of Knight Frank.
+“Make sure you air rooms well, even in winter,” advises James Carter-Brown.
 Opening windows will often do the trick, but in kitchens and bathrooms, where the problem is usually most acute, ventilation fans can help speed up the process.